 Jess Thom is comedian and performer, perhaps best known for Touretteshero, an alter-ego and project aimed at creating greater awareness of Tourette syndrome – Thom having been diagnosed with the condition herself in her early twenties.
 Her show Backstage in Biscuit Land debuted at the Edinburgh Fringe in 2014 and won critical acclaim and went on to tour nationally and internationally.

-Ahead of her performance at our Unlimited festival, Jess Thom takes the time to explain six things everyone should know about disability.
+To coincide with her performance at our Unlimited festival in September 2018, Jess Thom took some time out to explain six things everyone should know about disability.